LuRsT/vim_5min_presentation/README.md

 # Why should you use vim?

-This was a lightning talk given @codebits ( http://codebits.eu ), I will be updating it with notes to give a little more insight into the vim features I describe here.
+This was a lightning talk given @codebits ( http://codebits.eu ) and @oxfordgeeks (http://oxford.geeknights.net/)i #32, I will be updating it with notes to give a little more insight into the vim features I described in the talk.

 ## Quick Notes